trung39/BuymedTest/README.md

 # buymed_test

-A Flutter project for testing round at Buymed
+A project for testing round at Buymed

-## Getting Started

-This project using Flutter framework, and BLoC for state management.
+This project using Flutter framework (version `3.38.5`), and BLoC for state management.

 ## How to run